OT Bridge Program: Take the Next Step in Your Occupational Therapy Career

 OTA standing outside smiling by greenery wall

-What Is an OT Bridge Program?
+What is an OT Bridge Program?

 The traditional path of an OT requires students to graduate with a degree in a related field before committing two to three years toward a master’s program and earning their Occupational Therapist License (OT/L).
 St. Kate’s OT bridge program allows certified OTAs to build upon their education and earn their Master of Arts in Occupational Therapy (MAOT) on a faster timeline.